 With fewer than 200 passengers on this cruise, meeting people and learning names was easy.
 The crew members, too, made a point of remembering not just our names but our preferences.
-And the longer we were onboard, the more comfortable it felt.

 But it was a couple of sad-tears days for the Seabourn Cruise Line fans on board, passengers who'd sailed on the ship before Seabourn sold it to Windstar.